|IT Based Tactics||✓|

-In recent years, the CPD and RCSO have continued to conduct street-level reverse stings on a fairly regularly basis.
-Operations may be ad hoc or large in scale, with an average of 10 arrests per sting.
-Officers report that many of the prostituted women and johns arrested can be linked to the city’s drug market and/or have prior convictions for other crimes.
-In an effort to discourage arrestees from re-offending, the CPD and RCSO have at times released johns’ names to the local media.
+In more recent years, the CPD and RCSO have continued to conduct street-level reverse stings on a fairly regularly basis.
+Operations have been ad hoc or large in scale, with an average of 10 arrests per sting.
+Officers have reported that many of the prostituted women and sex buyers arrested could be linked to the city’s drug market and/or have prior convictions for other crimes.
+In an effort to discourage arrestees from re-offending, the CPD and RCSO have at times released sex buyers’ names to the local media.

-In August, 2019, the former South Carolina transportation commissioner was charged with soliciting a prostitute after he was arrested as part of a multi-agency internet sting that sought to catch “johns” and child predators.
-The man was arrested after arriving at the location where he’d agreed to meet and pay $40 to an adult he thought was a prostitute.
+In August 2019, the former South Carolina transportation commissioner was charged with “soliciting a prostitute” after he was arrested as part of a multi-agency internet sting that sought to catch sex buyers and child predators.
+The man was arrested after arriving at the location where he’d agreed to meet and pay $40 to an adult he thought was a prostituted person.
 Instead, he had been communicating with an undercover officer over a known prostitution website.
 His arrest violated his probation, and he was sentenced to 18 months probation after pleading guilty to obstructing a federal investigation by telling an FBI informant to delete emails.
 The sentence included 45 days of home confinement and required 40 hours of community service.
-One of the men caught was a Richland County Sheriff’s Department deputy charged with soliciting a minor and attempted criminal sexual conduct with a minor.
-He was immediately fired, would not be allowed a plea deal, and the state Criminal Justice Academy was notified so that he will never again work in law enforcement in South Carolina.
+Another one of the men caught in the operation was a Richland County Sheriff’s Department deputy charged with soliciting a minor and attempted criminal sexual conduct with a minor.
+He was immediately fired and was not allowed a plea deal, and the state Criminal Justice Academy was notified so that he would never again work in law enforcement in South Carolina.
 The deputy was among 14 men who thought they were communicating with girls as young as 13.
 Five were arrested upon arriving to the agreed meeting spot.
 One arrested “traveler” drove 470 miles over seven hours from Florida, while another came from Georgia.
 Many of the men sent nude pictures as they solicited sex from a 15-year-old girl.
-Other “johns” charged with soliciting a prostitute included a 42-year-old National Guardsman and a 55-year-old American Airlines pilot.
+Other sex buyers charged with soliciting a prostitute included a 42-year-old National Guardsman and a 55-year-old American Airlines pilot.
 A 41-year-old mechanic was additionally charged with four counts of attempted murder after he tried to run over the four officers arresting him.
 The operation involved 12 law enforcement agencies, including the state attorney general’s office.

 - Columbia Police Department